Multiple Kernel Representation Learning on Networks: Related Work

 \textbf{Kernel methods.} Although most algorithms in the broader field of machine learning have been developed for the linear case, real-world data often requires nonlinear models capable of unveiling the underlying complex relationships towards improving the performance of downstream tasks.
 To that end, kernel functions allow computing the inner product among data points in a typically high-dimensional feature space, in which linear models could still be applied, without explicitly computing the feature maps \cite{kernelsML08}.
 Because of the generality of the inner product, kernel methods have been widely used in a plethora of models, including Support Vector Machine \cite{svm}, PCA \cite{kernel_pca}, spectral clustering \cite{kernel_clustering, kernel-spectral-clustering-mapi10}, collaborative filtering \cite{kernel_matrix_fact}, and non-negative matrix factorization for image processing tasks \cite{nmf_kernel}, to name a few.

 Kernel functions have also been utilized in the field graph analysis.
 At the node level, diffusion kernels and their applications \cite{Kondor02diffusionkernels} constitute notable instances.
 At the graph level, \textit{graph kernels} \cite{vishwanathan2010graph}, such as the random walk and Weisfeiler-Lehman kernels \cite{KriegeJM20}, have mainly been utilized to measure the similarity between a pair of graphs for applications such as graph classification.
+Besides, they have also used for capturing the temporal changes in time-evolving networks \cite{Melnyk2020}.
 Recent approaches have also been proposed to leverage graph kernels for node classification, but in a supervised manner \cite{rethinking_kernels}.
 Other related applications of kernel methods on graphs include topology inference \cite{topology-inference-tsp17, inference-dynamic17}, signal reconstruction \cite{recostruction-tsp17}, and anomaly detection \cite{dots-spm19}.

 The expressiveness of kernel methods can further be enhanced using multiple kernel functions in a way that the best possible combination of a set of predefined kernels can be learned \cite{Bach-MKL, mkl-jmlr11}.
-Besides improving prediction performance, multiple kernels have also be used to combine information from distinct heterogeneous sources (please see \cite{mkl-jmlr11} and \cite{WANG20213} for a detailed presentation of several multiple kernel learning algorithms and their applications).
+Besides improving prediction performance, multiple kernels have also been used to combine information from distinct heterogeneous sources (please see \cite{mkl-jmlr11} and \cite{WANG20213} for a detailed presentation of several multiple kernel learning algorithms and their applications).
+Examples include recent approaches that leverage multi-kernel strategies for graph and image datasets \cite{SALIM2020103534, 9040639}.

 Despite the widespread applications of kernel and multiple kernel learning methods, utilizing them for learning node embeddings via matrix factorization in an unsupervised way is a problem that has not been thoroughly investigated.
 Previous works that are close to our problem settings, which follow a methodologically different factorization approach (e.g., leveraging nonnegative matrix factorization \cite{kernel_matrix_fact}), targeting different application domains (e.g., collaborative filtering \cite{mknmf}).
 The multiple kernel framework for graph-based dimensionality reduction proposed by Lin et al. \cite{mkl_for_dim_red} is also close to our work.
 Nevertheless, their work focuses mainly on leveraging multiple kernel functions to fuse image descriptors in computer vision tasks properly.